okta/okta.github.io/_source/_posts/2018-09-17-electron-appauth-user-authentication.md

     });
 ```

-If you restart your app and try to login, it will fail because you're not using PKCE.
+If you restart your app and try to log in, it will fail because you're not using PKCE.
 You'll see an error like the following in your launched browser's address bar.

 ```
 error=invalid_request&error_description=PKCE+code+challenge+is+required+when+the+token+endpoint+authentication+method+is+%27NONE%27.